-You may know blockchain as the technology behind Bitcoin and many other cryptocurrencies.
-However, many investors don't have a thorough understanding of what blockchain is or the best ways to invest in this exciting tech trend.
+You may know blockchain as the technology behind Bitcoin and several other cryptocurrencies.
+However, many investors don't have a thorough understanding of blockchain or the best ways to invest in this exciting tech trend.

-Here's a brief overview of what blockchain technology is, followed by some of our favorite blockchain stocks—and one important principle blockchain investors should keep in mind.
+Here's a brief overview of blockchain technology, followed by some of our favorite blockchain stocks -- and one important principle blockchain investors should keep in mind.

 Blockchain is a form of ledger technology (also known as distributed ledger technology) that keeps records in a decentralized manner.
-Instead of storing information (say, payment transactions) only on a bank's internal servers, blockchain technology allows the creation of an unchangeable public ledger that's accessible to all users.
-Blockchain ledgers are a very secure means of storing data since they cannot be modified retroactively, and they can be used anonymously to protect the users' privacy.
+A bank, for example, can store information (say, payment transactions) on its internal servers, but blockchain technology allows the creation of an unchangeable public ledger that's accessible to all users.
+Blockchain ledgers are a very secure means of storing data since they cannot be modified retroactively, and they can be used anonymously to protect users' privacy.

-It's worth noting before we go any further that blockchain and cryptocurrency are two different concepts.
-Blockchain is the underlying technology that powers cryptocurrencies, but it has many other potential applications that have nothing to do with Bitcoin or other digital currencies.
+It's worth noting that blockchain and cryptocurrency are two different concepts.
+Blockchain is the underlying technology that powers cryptocurrencies, but it has many other potential applications that have nothing to do with Bitcoin (CRYPTO:BTC) or other digital currencies.

 Think of cryptocurrencies as a car and blockchain as its motor.
 Sure, you need a motor to power a car, but there are many other potential applications for motors.
 Just to name a few, blockchain has implications for: